Detroit to host the 2024 NFL draft - NewsBreak

 An Experience is an interactive event that will feature performances, autographs, and much more!

 “The Draft has become a prominent offseason event across the country, and we are excited to work with the Lions and their partners to bring the 2024 NFL Draft to the Motor City,” NFL Commissioner Roger Goodell said.
-“With the help of Visit Detroit, the Detroit Sports Commission and the City of Detroit, the Lion’s passionate fan base and all visitors will be treated to an incredible three-day experience.”ICYMI: Tom Brady reverses retirement, will play another year
+“With the help of Visit Detroit, the Detroit Sports Commission and the City of Detroit, the Lion’s passionate fan base and all visitors will be treated to an incredible three-day experience.”USD women’s basketball coach leaving for West Virginia

 The Detroit Lion’s will also be featured in this year’s TV series, “Hard Knocks” which will be featured on HBO.